Dino Beganovic: Karting

-Beganovic started karting in 2011.
+Beganovic started karting at the age of 8, when his father, a car-mechanic, suggested he try it for the first time.
 He won multiple national championships, such as the Swedish OK Junior karting category in 2018.
 In 2019, Beganovic won the OK category in both the Swedish and Italian championships and finished second in WSK Euro Series the same year.